I’m Vivian.

 The Goal

-The ultimate goal was to create an immersive desktop website experience that enhances the deepened connection with Echo's fans, who are active music lovers and concert goers.; a pre-save option for her upcoming single, 'Angels,' was one of the must-have requirements.
+Create an engaging desktop website experience that enhances Echo's deepened connection with her fans who are active music lovers and concert goers.
+A pre-save option for her upcoming single, "Angels" was one of the must-have requirements.

 Role